Call Now 619-888-9946

 Drink Tasters, Beware of Pints

 I recommend 4.oz tasters, because the beer is higher in alcohol than Bud or Coors.
 After just three pints, you might start to fade.
-The better idea might be to have 4, 4 oz. tasters of different beers, which equals only one pint!
+A better idea is to have 4, 4 oz. tasters of different beers, which equals only one pint!
 Going straight for the pints is the leading cause of short brewery tours.
 Pace yourself, and make your brewery tour last.

 Brewery Tour Food